Intelligence Disruption Index

 Methodology

-The composite formula: IDI = 0.35D + 0.15C + 0.25P + 0.25A.
-Each signal is normalized to 0-100 with economically meaningful anchor points, then weighted within its category.
-A 3-month EMA is applied for smoothing.
+The composite formula: IDI = 0.25D + 0.25C + 0.25P + 0.25A.
+Each category is equally weighted.
+Signals are normalized to 0-100 with economically meaningful anchor points, then weighted within their category.
+A 6-month EMA is applied for smoothing.

 Licensed under CC BY 4.0.
 Free to share and adapt with attribution — please link back to this page.